Lissy93/dashy/docs/authentication.md

 ![image](https://github.com/user-attachments/assets/fd225936-15a1-409f-83c8-e24a43047df0)

-Next, it is needed to give a user facing `Name`, `Slug` and assign the newly created provider.
+Next, it is required to give a user facing `Name`, `Slug` and assign the newly created provider.
 Use the example below if you have been following the guide.
 If you have used your own naming, then adjust accordingly.
 Click `Create` once you are done.

 ![image](https://github.com/user-attachments/assets/e6574d7d-6b22-4e7d-b388-45341b98746b)

 >[!TIP]
 >Open the application in a new tab from the `authentik` user portal and upload a custom icon.
-You can also enter a user facing `Description` here that the user would see.
+You can also enter a user facing `Description` that the user would see.

 ![image](https://github.com/user-attachments/assets/20561387-549f-49de-98e6-30330dcdc734)